outworldly/PMC/Regulating.md

 - The post Cold War world has brought about new problems and opportunities.
 - The global confrontation of the Cold War has given way to a world of small wars and weak states.

-## Evolution of Post Cold War Reality
-- The Cold War era was characterized by a global confrontation and massive military establishments.
-- In the post Cold War world, we find ourselves in a world of small wars and weak states.
-- Many of these weak states require external assistance to maintain security within their borders.

 ## Need for Control of Violence and Export of Private Military Services
 - The control of violence is crucial in maintaining stability and peace.
 - Private military services refer to the hiring of private companies to provide military-related services.
 - The export of private military services is a subject that needs to be taken seriously.
-- The Green Paper aims to address the issues surrounding the export of private military services.

 ## Conclusion
 - The Green Paper on the Control of Violence and the Export of Private Military Services was requested by the Foreign Affairs Committee of the House of Commons.